JohnAskew/titanic/README.md

 #### 003-titanic-visualize-rawdata-compare.py
 Returning to more generalized presentation of our data content, we introduce using a KDE or Kernal Density Estimator to our bar chart - see Class wrt Age chart.
-Suggested you "Google" KDE chart and understand what value it adds.
+Suggested that one "Google" KDE chart and understand what value it adds.

 #### 010-titanic-feature-mapping-and-engineering.py